About the course

 As well as excellent educational facilities and opportunities to improve your study skills, you can take advantage of the town’s vibrant social life.
 You are a short walk from a host of bars, restaurants and shops, as well as all of the excitement of the seafront, including a theme park, aquarium and award-winning beaches.

-As well as equipping you with skills in creativity, innovation and ethical awareness to ensure you excel in the modern workplace, we provide dedicated careers support.
+As well as equipping you with skills in creativity, innovation and ethical awareness to help you excel in the modern workplace, we provide dedicated careers support.
 The School’s careers team provides a number of employability opportunities and works closely with the University’s Employability and Careers Centre to offer advice on further work experience, internships, placements, and voluntary opportunities.

 In 2014, 87% of all of our Masters graduates were in work or further study within six months of graduating.